 Take a journey to the north coast of Portugal with a private driver on an all-day tour from Lisbon to Porto.
-Learn the history of this UNESCO World Heritage city and taste the city’s famous Port Wine while enjoying incredible views of the Douro River.
-Find Out More!
+Learn the history of this UNESCO World Heritage city and taste the famous Port Wine from the Douro Valley while enjoying incredible views of the Douro River.
+Find Out More about this Tour

 How Many Days to Spend in Lisbon?

 Whether you are trying to plan a weekend in Lisbon – or a week in Lisbon – we can help!
 Using our tips of what to see in Lisbon in 3 days as a base, we have created multiple suggested Lisbon itineraries for more – or less – time to help you plan your trip.

 Pro Tip: Consider using Travel Planning Printables to get your vacation to Portugal organized!

 We don’t recommend trying to see all of Lisbon in a day – it’s just not enough time.
 However, if a Lisbon one-day trip is all you have time for, then make the most of it!